- June WTI contract hits 9-week high before Tuesday's expiry

 - No sign of price plunge seen at last expiry

-- Saudi, Kuwait to shut joint field in June for a month –media
+- Saudi, Kuwait to shut joint field in June –media

-LONDON: Oil prices jumped on Monday, with benchmark Brent hitting a one-month high and US crude topping $30, supported by optimism about the reopening of economies and output cuts by major producers.
+LONDON: Oil prices climbed by $2 a barrel on Monday, with benchmark Brent hitting a one-month high and US crude topping $30 supported by optimism about the re-opening of economies and output cuts by major producers.

 "Optimism on the demand side of the oil equation has helped prices climb further, with gasoline demand coming back as governments ease confinement measures," said Rystad Energy's senior oil markets analyst Paola Rodriguez Masiu.

 Summer weather is enticing much of the world to emerge from coronavirus lockdowns.
-Shops and restaurants were reopening in Italy on Monday, while other centres of the outbreak such as New York and Spain will gradually lift restrictions.
+Shops and restaurants prepared to reopen in Italy on Monday, while other centres of the outbreak such as New York and Spain gradually lifted restrictions.

-The June WTI contract expires on Tuesday, but there was little indication of a repeat of last month's historic plunge below zero on the eve of the May contract's expiry.
+The June WTI contract expires on Tuesday, but there was little indication of it repeating a historic plunge below zero last month on the eve of the May contract's expiry.

 However, analysts cautioned that demand was not expected to recover to pre-coronavirus levels any time soon.